-From making VIP First Tracks in the morning to twilight ski touring trips after the slopes have closed for the day, you won't have time to get bored!
+From making the "Petit Saint-Bernard" course with your children in the morning to twilight ski touring trips after the slopes have closed for the day, you won't have time to get bored!
 You can even take a snapshot of your time on the slopes by posing on the PhotoSpot located on our Panoramic Experience walkway, which stretches out towards Mont Blanc!

 This off-piste playground has always been a favourite with powder junkies, but it was previously only accessible on skins.